koenbuyens/kalirouter/README.md

 ![Setup](pics/setup.png)

 Before configuring our Kali Linux machine, we need to configure VMWare and our network interfaces as follows.
-- We connect our Kali Linux machine running within [VMWare](https://www.vmware.com/) to the network in bridged mode so that it is directly connected to the network the device/application/mobile phone would normally connect to.
+- We connect our Kali Linux machine running within [VMWare](https://www.vmware.com/) to the network in bridged mode so that it is directly connected to the network the device/application/mobile phone that we want to monitor would normally connect to.
 ![Set up VMware in Bridged Mode](pics/vmbridged.png)
 - We connect two adapters (Ethernet and WiFi) and give the USB connections to Kali.
 In the figure below, our adapters are the [Ethernet LAN Network Adapter ASIX AX88179](https://www.amazon.com/Plugable-Gigabit-Ethernet-Network-Adapter/dp/B00AQM8586) and the [wireless B/G/N USB adapter Atheros UB91C](https://www.amazon.com/gp/product/B004Y6MIXS/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1).
 For WiFi, we could have used any adapter that is compatible with [Linux](http://www.wirelesshack.org/best-kali-linux-compatible-usb-adapter-dongles-2016.html), as long as it supports promiscuous mode.
 ![Connect the adapters to the VMware machine](pics/vmconnectdevices.png)